Louis Marx & Co. was a popular American manufacturer of toys and trains founded in 1919 by brothers Louis and David

 Erie and Girard, and in early 1976, Quaker sold its struggling Marx division to the British

 conglomerate Dunbee-Combex-Marx, who had bought the former Marx UK subsidiary in 1967.
+The complete inventory from the

 A downturn in the British economy in conjunction with high interest rates caused Dunbee-Combex-Marx